-Throughout 2020, we will be featuring a Tree of the Month, as part of our Year of the Tree celebration.
-An opportunity for the whole family to explore, find and learn about different types of tree in Richmond Park through free information sheets, written and illustrated for younger readers, (but interesting for adults too).
+Our Tree of the Month series is an opportunity for the whole family to explore, find and learn about different types of tree in Richmond Park through free information sheets, written and illustrated for younger readers (but interesting for adults too).

 Read the Tree of the Month useful facts sheet, with lots of information about trees: